WakiMak/trentent.github.io-forked/_posts/2016-04-12-silent-install-of-citrix-pvs-target-device-software.md

   - Provisioning Services
   - PVS
 ---
-Installing the Citrix PVS Target Device software via a [silent](http://discussions.citrix.com/topic/277686-silent-install-pvs-target-device-software/), [non-interactive](http://nielsvdijk.blogspot.ca/2014/01/installing-citrix-provisioning-services.html) [method](http://blog.itvce.com/2012/01/03/citrix-unattended-install-of-pvs-target-device-resulting-in-vdisk-is-not-available/) fails. Â Various solutions involve copying files to various locations after the install but I&#8217;m curious what it&#8217;s doing when it fails. Â I started to [automate one of my previous posts](http://theorypc.ca/2016/04/05/citrix-provisioning-services-updating-vmware-tools-and-target-device-software-with-all-native-tools/) and got to the stage where I needed to silently install the target device software and my install was hanging. Â It was hanging because I was getting prompted to run a custom action for the MSI install.
+Installing the Citrix PVS Target Device software via a [silent](http://discussions.citrix.com/topic/277686-silent-install-pvs-target-device-software/), [non-interactive](http://nielsvdijk.blogspot.ca/2014/01/installing-citrix-provisioning-services.html) [method](http://blog.itvce.com/2012/01/03/citrix-unattended-install-of-pvs-target-device-resulting-in-vdisk-is-not-available/) fails. Â Various solutions involve copying files to various locations after the install but I'm curious what it's doing when it fails. Â I started to [automate one of my previous posts](http://theorypc.ca/2016/04/05/citrix-provisioning-services-updating-vmware-tools-and-target-device-software-with-all-native-tools/) and got to the stage where I needed to silently install the target device software and my install was hanging. Â It was hanging because I was getting prompted to run a custom action for the MSI install.

-The logging, when we are &#8216;stuck&#8217; is at this point:
+The logging, when we are 'stuck' is at this point:

 <pre class="lang:default decode:true ">MSI (s) (60:14) [23:05:16:559]: Executing op: CustomActionSchedule(Action=CVHDMP_Install.41CF0FCA_F296_4F7C_BA95_BE7EC6CD2F01,ActionType=3073,Source=BinaryData,Target=fnCVhdMp_Install,)
 MSI (s) (60:14) [23:05:16:559]: Creating MSIHANDLE (787) of type 790536 for thread 4628